micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 | defaultValue | number \| number[]                           | Provides the uncontrolled default value of the component, mutually exclusive with `value`. |
 | disabled     | boolean                                      | Specifies whether a component should be disabled.                                          |  |

-## DOM heirarchy/structure
+## DOM hierarchy/structure

 > Define the recommended DOM shape to represent the component, and how important attributes (aria attributes especially) are applied to the various parts.
-In cases where a component nests other components, ideally, you expand the full dom structure to undertand the expectation and if there are design gaps in the child components.
+In cases where a component nests other components, ideally, you expand the full dom structure to understand both the expectation and if there are design gaps in the child components.
 Example:
 >
 > ```html
 > <div class="root">